 Common Questions About Cleaning and Mental Health

 Social isolation significantly impacts mental health, with Statistics Canada reporting that 24% of Canadians feel lonely regularly.
 Clean homes reduce barriers to social connection by eliminating embarrassment about inviting others into your space.
 Many people avoid hosting friends or family due to home cleanliness concerns, perpetuating isolation.
 A 2019 survey by the American Cleaning Institute found that 68% of respondents felt anxious about unexpected visitors due to home cleanliness, with 42% actively avoiding social invitations to prevent reciprocal hosting obligations.
-Maintaining a consistently clean home removes this social barrier.
+Maintaining a consistently clean home removes this social barrier and supports a steady sense of peace and cleanliness at home.

 Shared living spaces require cleanliness for relationship harmony.
 Research published in the Journal of Family Psychology demonstrated that household cleanliness disagreements rank among the top five sources of relationship conflict.
 When homes are consistently clean, these conflicts decrease, reducing relationship stress and improving overall satisfaction.
 Partners who share cleaning responsibilities report 25% higher relationship satisfaction compared to those with unequal or neglected household maintenance.
 Clean shared spaces signal mutual respect and consideration, strengthening relationship bonds through tangible daily actions.